NayanKhedkar/Test_git/readme.md

 git branch -a

-# add all change to commit
+# add all change to stage

 git add .